Ben-401/lab-401/install_ubuntu.md

 The installation from DVD takes about 20 minutes.
 Following the installation, remove DVD and press 'Return'.
 PC will reboot.

-Ubuntu 16.04 should boot-up to the login screen.
+Ubuntu 16.04 LTS should boot-up to the login screen.
 ```

 ### Configuration